mrognor/Easy_Network/README.md

 message from this client before.
 This does not apply to unreliable sending of messages in rau classes
 4. Note that the maximum size of a udp packet that can be guaranteed to be sent and received is 508 bytes.
 You can send more, but then the message may not go away

+# Free white ip
+White ip allow you to use your programs outside your local network.
+You can use free utility named [ngrok](https://ngrok.com/).
+This program let you free white ip.
+You can launch ngrok using command `ngrok tcp 1111`.
+You can use any protocol and port you want.
+Note that when using this program, URLs will be provided to you, but ip is used to connect.
+To solve this problem, use the `GetIpByURL` function

 # How to choose a class
 This is a small overview of the library classes to simplify class selection